-The Tartan Data Science Cup is a series of Kaggle-like data analysis competitions exclusively for CMU undergraduates.
+The Tartan Data Science Cup is a series of Kaggle-like data analysis competitions exclusively for CMU undergraduates and local high school students.
 Each competition will have a different theme, research scenario, goals, and solutions.
-The problem description, research question, and data set will not be released until a specified date/time.
-Students will submit their answers by a specified deadline; selected finalists will present in front of a panel of judges.
+The problem description, research question, and data sets will not be released until specified date/times.
+Students will submit their answers by a given deadline; selected finalists will present in front of a panel of judges.

 Winning teams will receive cash prizes, (temporary ownership of) the Tartan Data Science Cup, and glory.
 So much glory.

-All currently enrolled Carnegie Mellon University undergraduate students on the Pittsburgh campus are eligible to participate.
-Teams can be from 1-3 students; students can only participate on one team.
-All student names and Andrew IDs must be included when registering.
+All currently enrolled high school students and Carnegie Mellon University undergraduate students on the Pittsburgh campus are eligible to participate.
+Teams can consist of 1-3 students; students can only participate on one team.
+All student names and Andrew IDs/email addresses must be included when registering.
 Registration must also include a (non-identifying) team name.

 The data set and variable descriptions will be available on Friday evening but without details about the specific competition questions.
 Participants should try to do some exploratory data analysis prior to the competition in order to focus their efforts on Sunday.

-The research problem and competition question(s) will be released on this website.
-Students are welcome to work anywhere, but the TDSC Homebase will be open all day.
+The research problem and competition question(s) will be released on this website at 9am.
+Students are welcome to work anywhere, but the TDSC Homebase (Giant Eagle Auditorium) will be open all day as the TDSC Homebase.
 TDSC organizers will also be available during the day to answer questions.

 Lunch will be provided for participants in the TDSC Homebase.